 Fred Humphrey, Sexton

-Fred has been our church sexton for eleven years.
+Fred has been our church sexton for fourteen years.

 Brenda is our office administrator, handling correspondence, payroll, creating orders of service, and more.